-I had to provide a urine sample (if I did drugs or smoked weed I would be kicked out of the program), give a blood sample and have my vitals checked.
+I had to provide a urine sample (if I did drugs or smoked weed I would be kicked out of the program), give a blood sample, and have my vitals checked.
 I also had to orally answer a bunch of questions over and over again for the study that were mostly yes or no and rated on a scale of one to ten.

 Where Was The Study Located?

 The clinic was located in a regular commercial office building.
-I was under the impressions drug studies were conducted at hospitals or more clinical-sterile like environments.
+I was under the impression drug studies were conducted at hospitals or more clinical-sterile like environments.
 I was really worried I was going to be around sick people and germs, so this was a pleasant surprise.

 How Much Money Did I Make?

-Since this wasn't a job, I was compensated for my “time.”
+Since this wasn’t a job, I was compensated for my “time.”
 At each appointment, I was given a $75 check.
 For the first month, I had weekly appointments.
-Afterwards, I had appointments every other week for the next five months of my study.
+Afterward, I had appointments every other week for the next five months of my study.

 Because my study went so well, I was asked if I would like to continue on the medication for a new study.
 Once my study ended, it immediately rolled over into a new study.
 The only difference was I only had to check in once a month with the clinic instead of every other week.
 The study lasted four months and I was paid $75 each visit as well.